Beware of the Computer Repair Store Offering “Business Services Too”

 An unfortunate reality in our field is that there is no standard minimum qualification to offer IT support services.
 This leaves room for many pretenders.
-This Halloween season, besides the ghouls and goblins, you should also beware of people pretending to be proper IT support.
+As your IT support needs develop, you should beware of people pretending to be proper IT support.
 Your business is more important than that to trust it to fakers.
 The most common example of a pretender is the local computer repair store; let’s examine why you should keep these people far away from your business.

 How They Promote Themselves

 All businesses need to promote themselves, but as a consumer of IT support services, it’s very important to recognize who their desired audience is.
 Computer repair stores may serve the residential customer well, but since they aim to serve residential needs, they specialize and maintain their skills for those needs.
 While it could be argued that many of the needs are shared between the audiences, the ones that are shared are a tiny subset when considering the overall needs of a business.

 You should be very leery of any company or individual offering IT support if anywhere on their marketing collateral they offer residential services.
 They just are not compatible.
 Most reputable IT support services also do not have stores; they have offices.
 We do not accept retail drop-offs for computer repair.
 Run for the hills if the majority of their marketing is for residential and it says somewhere “we serve businesses too.”